icylace/CursorRuler/README.md

 - Started using Package Control messages.
 - Updated readme:  Made more use of GitHub Flavored Markdown.
 - Updated readme:  Noted that one of the minor bugs is ST2-only.
+- Updated readme:  Some minor rearrangement.
+Also described how to access the settings through the menu.
+Noted some stuff about the `Wrap Paragraph at Ruler` menu item.

 2013-08-21